 My boys love to help cook and prepare meals.
 My oldest will tell you it’s because they earn “chore money” for helping in the kitchen.
 But really, they’ve been doing it long before it became something they could be paid for.

 When kids help prepare a meal, they feel a sense of ownership.
-If you are working on cutting out processed foods, it can be a big change, especially to kids when their favorite snack is gone.
+If you are working on cutting out processed foods, it can be a big change, especially for kids when their favorite snack is gone.
 Find healthy alternatives with less packaging that you can make together.
-For example, we like to make homemade granola bars which can be made with ingredients from a bulk bin.
+For example, we like to make homemade granola bars that can be made with ingredients from a bulk bin.

 Take Kids to the Library